 To reset your University password:

-- Access the Microsoft password reset portal via Microsoft Online Password Reset.
+- Access the Microsoft password reset portal through the Microsoft Online Password Reset button below.

 - Once received, enter your verification code and repeat the process with your second method of authentication.